Learning Self-Consistency for Deepfake Detection: Our Approach

-The workflow of I2G is summarized in Alg.~\ref{algo:data_augmentation} and illustrated in Fig.~\ref{fig:data_augmentation}.
-Given a target video frame $X^t$, we take its $68$-point facial landmarks and retrieve another frame from different videos with different identities.
-We make sure that the faces in these two frames have similar landmarks measured in $\ell_2$ norm.
+The workflow of \ourGeneratorAbbr~is summarized in Alg.~\ref{algo:data_augmentation} and illustrated in Fig.~\ref{fig:data_augmentation}.
+Given a target video frame $X^t$, we take its $68$-point facial landmarks and retrieve another frame from different videos with different identities, so that the faces in the two frames have similar landmarks measured in $\ell_2$ norm.
 For a pair of images, we first align their faces with the pre-computed landmarks and then detect the facial region by taking the convex hull of the landmarks.
 Elastic deformation~\cite{ronneberger-icm15} is also employed to morph the convex hull: we generate the smooth deformations using random displacement vectors sampled from a Gaussian distribution with a standard deviation of $6$ to $12$ pixels on a coarse $4$ by $4$ grid, and compute per-pixel displacements using bi-cubic interpolation.
 The deformed mask is further blurred by a Gaussian kernel of size $16$.
-Finally, the facial region of the source frame within the mask is stitched to the target frame using various blending methods~\cite{perez-acm03,naruniec-egsr20}.
-I2G outputs a forged video frame and the corresponding mask $\mathscr{M}$.
+Finally, the facial region of the source frame within the mask is stitched to the target frame using various blending methods~\cite{perez-acm03,naruniec-egsr20}. \ourGeneratorAbbr~outputs a forged video frame and the corresponding mask $\mathscr{M}$.

-I2G could also be utilized as a part of the data augmentation for Deepfake detection.
-It has a low computational cost and can be used for online data generation on CPU during training.
-For each epoch, the source video frame that satisfies the condition (Alg.~\ref{algo:data_augmentation} line 2) is randomly chosen to increase the amount and diversity of the dataset.